benjmin-r/squeakyvessel.com/_posts/2017-01-16-looking-for-new-opportunity-job.md

 product, while never losing our kindness and respect for the fact that we're all humans.
 I'm incredibly proud to have helped shape a company and culture that keeps on delivering with a sense of calmness and humanity.
-Looking back it was my first "real" management job, and I'm insanely lucky and happy that Thomas and Oliver trusted me and gave me the opportunity to be part of and shape that roller-coaster-ride that is a technology startup.
+Looking back it was my first "real" management job, and I'm incredibly lucky and happy that Thomas and Oliver trusted me and gave me the opportunity to be part of and shape that roller-coaster-ride that is a technology startup.